 I would recommend going here for lunch, if you are not staying here, to see the gorgeous design and also the view from the rooftop.
 Just stunning for photos.
 I had a meatball tagine with cous cous and plenty of mint tea, just divine.
 Also did not break the bank as I expected, as it’s such a popular place.
 I couldn’t believe that we were the only ones there at lunch time!

 Recently renovated, the architecture and gardens here are just beautiful.
 You can also pay a bit extra to go to the top of one of the towers on a guided tour, which is very interesting.
 And of course a great view from the top.
 It is also a nice spot for lunch.
 Best crème brulee I’ve had!

 Ben Youssef Mosque

-From my last trip to Marrakesh in 2017!
+This photo is actually from my last trip to Marrakesh in 2017!
 Unfortunately, the Ben Youssef mosque was being restored November 2018, but if it’s open when you go, be sure to go inside.

 A man selling fruit on our walk around the Medina

 There are bikes coming at speed everywhere, so be sure to walk on the right side when you are in the Medina!